View Synthesis of Dynamic Scenes based on Deep 3D Mask Volume: Acknowledgement

 \section{Acknowledgement}

-\edit{ This work was supported in part by ONR grant N000142012529, ONR grant N000141912293, NSF grant 1730158, all awarded to the UCSD researchers, a Facebook Distinguished Faculty Award, the Ronald L. Graham Chair, and the UC San Diego Center for Visual Computing.
+This work was supported in part by a Qualcomm FMA Fellowship, ONR grant N000142012529, ONR grant N000141912293, NSF grant 1730158, all awarded to the UCSD researchers.
+We also acknowledge gifts from Adobe, Google, Amazon, a Sony Research Award, an Amazon Research award, a Facebook Distinguished Faculty Award, the Ronald L. Graham Chair, and the UC San Diego Center for Visual Computing.
 Part of the work was done when KEL was an intern at Facebook.
-We also acknowledge a Qualcomm FMA Fellowship and an Amazon Research Award.
-Lastly, we thank Yuzhe Qin, Dominique Meyer, Eric Lo, Thomas DeFanti, Jürgen Schulze and Michael Broxton for comments on hardware setup.}
+Lastly, we thank Jiyang Yu, Yuzhe Qin, Dominique Meyer, Eric Lo, Thomas DeFanti, Jürgen Schulze and Michael Broxton for comments on hardware setup.